adrianjost/vue-filter-ui/README.md

-# Schul-Cloud Filter Module
+# FeathersJS Filter UI

 an universal configurable filter module that will fire an event and gives you a FeathersJS query that you should apply.

 [![forthebadge](http://forthebadge.com/images/badges/made-with-vue.svg)](http://forthebadge.com)